swift502/Krteq/README.md

 Case files for 3D printing can be found in [production/stl](production/stl).
 Tested with PLA, 0.15mm layer height, 100% infill.

+You'll need to print at least 3 files.
+Top and bottom in one or two colors, and the LED covers using transparent filament.

 The top and bottom parts have a "keychron" variant, which adjusts stabilizer cutouts for their non-standard [triangular stem design](https://www.keychron.com/blogs/news/the-design-details-of-our-keychron-low-profile-keyboard-stabilizers).

 ## Firmware